ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

         return tf_frontend.add(x, self.data, name=name)

-Here also, both of them simply call the frontend :func:`tf_frontend.add` under the hood.
+Here also, both of them simply call the frontend :func:`tf_frontend.math.add` under the hood.
 The functions with reverse operators should call the same frontend function as shown in the examples above.
-The implementation for the :func:`tf_frontend.add` is shown as follows:
+The implementation for the :func:`tf_frontend.math.add` is shown as follows:

 .. code-block:: python